matiutd888/dfa-prolog/pawcio/README.txt

 Testing tool for task 3

 How to run the tests:
-- In order to run the tests, simply put your solution as as solution.py in this directory and run python3 run_tests.py on students.
+- In order to run the tests, simply put your solution as solution.pl in this directory and run python3 run_tests.py on students.
 - If you get failures, you can check out the tests under the tests/ directory.
 All the automata are defined under the automata/ directory and rendered as graphs in the graphviz directory.
-You can rerender the graphics using python3 graphviz.py on Linux.
+You can rerender the graphics using python3 run_graphviz.py on Linux.
 - Note that you can NOT edit tests/automata.pl too easily since it's regenerated every time you use run_tests.py.
 You can comment out the create_automata_file() invocation if you are not fond of this behavior.